 And also, since online sellers have an online presence in various social media (of course), you also provide inspiration to the members of the community who are looking for ways on how to augment their income.

 I follow a lot of online sellers on Instagram and it really makes me happy whenever I see posts about people who started selling online because they got influence by another online seller.

-Making business work and grow and sharing the growth journey to our community in a way could help inspire people to find ways to alleviate themselves and their families out of poverty.
+Making businesses work and grow and sharing the growth journey with our community in a way could help inspire people to find ways to alleviate themselves and their families out of poverty.

 It Will Never Be Too Late To Start a Business